List of Colorado wildfires

-This is a list of the largest, most destructive, and deadliest Colorado wildfires that have occurred in modern history.
+This is a list of the most extensive, most destructive, and deadliest Colorado wildfires that have occurred in modern history.

-During the severe 2002 Colorado wildfire season that burned nearly 360,000 acres, the Hayman Fire became the largest wildfire in Colorado state history.
+During the severe 2002 Colorado wildfire season that burned nearly 619,029 acres, the Hayman Fire at 137,760 acres became the largest wildfire in Colorado state history.
 It held that title for nearly 20 years, until the Pine Gulch Fire surpassed it in August 2020.
 The Cameron Peak Fire became the largest wildfire in Colorado history seven weeks later, and ended up burning a total of 208,913 acres.

 The 2012 Colorado forest fires broke the record for most destructive fire twice and led to declaration of a federal disaster area in June 2012.
 The 2013 Colorado forest fires, fueled by high heat and winds, again broke the record for the most destructive, and included what was the second largest fire (by area) in Colorado history, until being surpassed by several fires in 2020.
 With multiple record-breaking fires, the 2020 Colorado wildfire season became the largest in the state's history after burning 665454 acre.

 According to CSU, wildfires in Colorado burned less than 100000 acre per decade over the 1960s and the 1970s.
 For the 1980s and 1990s, the total was over 200000 acre per decade.
 For the 2000s, the total was approximately 200000 acre.

+Historically, FEMA has helped with recovery efforts.
+However, in April of 2026, for the first time in 35 years, FEMA has denied federal assistance as part of a major disaster.
+In August of 2025 the Lee and Elk fires, along with mudslides in Rio Blanco County, caused approximately $27 million in initial damage, and the flooding caused over $13 million.